lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/01-Migrations/README.md

 ### 2. Migration to update a table

-Go back to the lecture and read the [ActiveRecord Migrations documentation](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html).
-It explains how to easily generate migrations but right now we are not in Rails so we'll have to create manually our migration files.
+Go back to the lecture and read the [ActiveRecord Migration documentation](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html).
+It shows you how easy it is to do migrations on Rails.
+But we haven't got to Rails yet ;) so we'll have to create our migration files manually.

 Use the task `rake db:timestamp` to get a correct timestamp for your migration file name.

-Write a new migration, in a new file in `db/migrate/` to add a new column to the `posts` table.

-This column will be called `votes` and will be of type `integer`.
+Write a new migration in a new file `db/migrate/` to add a new column to the `posts` table.
+Call the column `votes` and make it an `integer`.

-Remember what we said about migration filenames, the format is **really** important.
+Remember what we said about migration filenames!
+The format is **really** important.

 Then run this migration with `rake db:migrate`

 ## Key learning points

-You should have understood by now that migrations are related to changes in the structure of the schema (i.e. what are the tables and their columns).
+By now, you should have understood that migrations are related to **changes in the structure of the schema** (i.e. the tables and their columns).